eminalb/SNA-Project/README.md

 ## Code Overview
-The project is implemented in a Jupyter Notebook (SNA_Project_Group_K.ipynb).
+The project is implemented in a Jupyter Notebook (Main.ipynb).
 The notebook is divided into sections corresponding to each week's tasks, with detailed explanations and code snippets.

 ## Key Functions